-iOS is a gesture-driven platform that combines several beautiful visual and interface principles based on aesthetic, natural interactive content, and usability.
+iOS is a gesture-driven platform that combines several beautiful visual and interface principles based on aesthetics, natural interactive content, and usability.

 Here are a few samples of different iOS software user interfaces identified with an iOS app creator.
 These illustrations will assist you in determining the style of user interface you want to produce while developing an iOS app.